Residency

 Where do residents live?

-Most residents who are local will live at home with their families, while residents from out of the area will often rent an apartment or home with another members of the program.
+Most residents who are local will live at home with their families, while residents from out of the area will often rent an apartment or home with other members of the program.

 Residents are responsible for finding their own housing.